NJ (908) 688-5577

 Hairdressers, restaurant line cooks and servers, teachers, and warehouse workers all have one thing in common—they spend a great part of their workday standing on their feet.
 This prolonged activity can result in chronic pain and discomfort in the feet, legs, and back.
 The first line of defense against foot pain caused from prolonged standing is proper footwear.
 Experts suggest shoes with a flatter heel that offer ample arch support.
 If you stand on hard surfaces, extra cushioning should be considered while choosing your shoes.
 Insoles or custom orthotics may be necessary to correct any ongoing conditions that may contribute to pain or fatigue.
 Shoes that breathe can help to prevent infections that thrive in moist environments.
 High heels should be avoided.
 It is also recommended that regular stretching exercises help blood circulate to the feet.
 Losing weight can reduce the pressure felt in the feet and legs, and it can help to keep joints healthy.
 Paying attention to your posture can aid in distributing your weight evenly and avoiding future leg and back problems.
 And finally, rest your feet when you can—taking breaks at work when possible and elevating them at home.
 If your foot pain becomes persistent, even when at rest, it is a good idea to consult a podiatrist for guidance and further treatment options.

 While working on the feet, it is important to take the proper care of them.
-For more information about working on your feet, contact one of our podiatrists from Advanced Podiatry.
+For more information about working on your feet, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will treat your foot and ankle needs.

 Working on Your Feet